HSLdevcom/digitransit-site/pages/en/developers/apis/1-routing-api/routes/index.md

 * Direction id from the topic: *1*
 * Departure time from the message: *09:03*
 * Departure date from the message: *2018-07-03*

-Query type **fuzzyTrip** can be used to query the trip corresponding to the vehicle position.

 **Note:**
 1. Vehicle position messages use different direction id than the Routing API